Secaucus, New Jersey: History

 In 1963, debris from the demolition of Pennsylvania Station was dumped in the Secaucus Meadowlands.
 In later decades Secaucus became more of a commuter town.
 In a non-binding referendum in 1969, 90% of voters in Secaucus chose to leave Hudson County and join Bergen County, as that county was more similar in character and had lower taxes.
 However, only the state has the authority to change county lines, so it never came to fruition.
 Today it remains the most suburban town in Hudson County.
-Despite being geographically located within Hudson County, Secaucus Public Library is a member of the Bergen County Cooperative Library System.
+Despite being geographically located within Hudson County, Secaucus Public Library is a member of Bridging Communities, Connecting Library Services.

 On February 9, 1996, two NJ Transit commuter trains collided at Bergen Junction in Secaucus when a train operating on the Bergen Line ran a signal and sideswiped a train running on the Main Line.
 The accident occurred during the morning rush hour just south of the current Secaucus Junction station.
 With three fatalities, the incident is NJ Transit's deadliest accident and was the first to involve fatalities of the passenger and crew on NJ Transit.

 New Jersey Monthly magazine ranked Secaucus as its 182nd best place to live in its 2010 rankings of the "Best Places To Live" in New Jersey, after ranking the borough 11th in its 2008 rankings.